Neuroscience Travel Grant Awards

-These travel grants are available each fall and spring to undergraduate Neuroscience and Behavioral Biology Program students.
+These travel grants are available each Fall and Spring semesters to undergraduate Neuroscience Program students.
 They are open to students who are presenting at a research conference on behalf of their research lab.
 These awards can be used for hotel accommodations, transportation, food and membership fees.
-These awards are typically reimbursed up to $1,000 – the money is not given to prior to traveling .
-The program office will email students each semester to give explicit details on the application deadline date.
-Students that are awarded travel grants will be informed of the reimbursement process.
+These awards are typically reimbursed up to $1,000.

 - Funds for reimbursements will be given after the travel has taken place, not in advance.